ffluxpavillion/Respitely/README.md

 # SafeHavenTO
-I created a Full Stack & Responsive user-friendly web app which leverages Daily Shelter Occupancy Data, an API provided by the City of Toronto's open data initiative.
+An innovative web app that leverages data from the City of Toronto's [Daily Shelter & Overnight Service Occupancy & Capacity API](https://open.toronto.ca/dataset/daily-shelter-overnight-service-occupancy-capacity/) to offer invaluable and transformitive solutions.
 This platform aims to help individuals experiencing homelessness in finding nearby shelters, based on their needs and real-time availability.
 In future implementations, my vision is to expand the app beyond Toronto to include other major metropolitan cities, and beyond.

 ##### All parallax images were sourced from https://unsplash.com/